• Native San Diego Histories and Futures, Celebrating the Legacy of San Diego Community Organizers

 • Arts and Culture Festival

 Growing Up, hosted by our student producer Ethan Takaha, highlights stories from two faculty members.
-This event took place at the annual Arts and Culture Festival!
+This event took place at the Oct 28, 2023 annual Homecoming Arts and Culture Festival!

 broken image